AlexCuadron/OpenHands/evaluation/benchmarks/aime2025/README_SINGLE_ROLES_V2.md

 5. **LLM Patching**: We patch the LLM's completion method to transform the messages before sending them to the LLM.

 6. **Logging Patching**: We patch the LLM's logging mechanism to ensure that only user and assistant roles are used in the logged messages.

+7. **No System Messages**: We patch the LLM to ensure that system messages are never used at any level, including the internal LLM calls.

 These changes ensure that the LLM receives a single, coherent set of instructions in one user message and maintains a single, growing assistant message, which should improve the consistency and quality of the responses.